Skip to main content

 Immutability

 All values are immutable, allowing them to be safely shared between concurrent tasks without the need for synchronization.
-Programs are easier to understand because values remain constant after they are created.
+Reason about your programs with confidence, knowing that the values can't be changed.